w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/audio-description-is-controllable.md

 status: developing
 ---

-The media player provides a mechanism to turn the audio description on and off.
+The media player provides a mechanism to turn the :term[audio description] on and off.